Mixces/Animatium/README.md

 ## 🪶 Fixes

+- fixSneakingFeetPosition
+    - Description: Fixes the sneaking model offset to be like <=1.11.x.
+    - Type: BOOLEAN
 - fixMirrorArmSwing
     - Description: Fix the left-arm swing mirroring.
     - Type: BOOLEAN
+- fixOffHandUsingPose
+    - Description: Stops the offhand from using the NONE pose with a held item while using an item in the mainhand like in <=1.17.
+    - Type: BOOLEAN
+- fixCastLineCheck
+    - Description: Fixes the arm logic for casting the fishing rod.
+    - Type: BOOLEAN
+- fixCastLineSwing
+    - Description: Fixes the swing logic for casting the fishing rod.
+    - Type: BOOLEAN
+- fixEquipAnimation
+    - Description: Instead of comparing item stacks directly to determine the equip animation, compare the durability and stack count of the items like in <=1.8.x.
+    - Type: BOOLEAN
+- fixFireballClientsideVisual
+    - Description: Makes fire charges not place fire clientside like in older mc versions.
+Doesn't cause issues on servers, and is clientside only.
+    - Type: BOOLEAN
 - upMinPixelTransparencyLimit
     - Description: Makes the minimum 0-transparency value less than or equal to 0.1.
 This fixes textures with invisible pixels that cause issues.
-    - Type: BOOLEAN
-- fixOffHandUsingPose
-    - Description: Stops the offhand from using the NONE pose with a held item while using an item in the mainhand like in <=1.17.
     - Type: BOOLEAN

 </details>